kgajera/wp-link-preview/readme.txt

 == Changelog ==

+= 1.4 =
+* Fix character encoding issues
+* Use 'og:url' when possible to display the source URL
-= 1.3 =
+* Validate favicon url to ensure its a valid absolute URL = 1.3 =
 * Ability to generate link preview using shortcode (ex. [wplinkpreview url="wordpress.org"]) = 1.2 =